zeroDivZero/notes-ios/notes/testing/2_anatomy.md

 ## Assertion

-Use one (or more, but usually one per test) of assertion funcs to verify result of test matches expectation.
+Use one (or more, but usually one per test) of assert funcs to verify result of test matches expectation.
 Examples:

 ```swift
 XCTAssert()